 Find how to get financial help, and where to apply, in Santa Barbara County below.
 Charities, churches, and government assistance programs help with back rent, mortgages, security deposits, and utility bills among other costs.
 The cost of housing is so high in the county and is a focus.
 Free items can also help families save money, so there is free school supplies, furniture, and lawyers for low-income families.
 Locate financial assistance near you in Santa Barbara County.

 Low to moderate income families can get long term support in addition to free grant money.
 Charities in Santa Barbara CA give free debt relief, legal aid from pro-bono lawyers.
-Or back mortgage payment help also includes foreclosure counseling.
+Or back mortgage payment help in Santa Barbara County also includes foreclosure counseling.
 There are even free items for kids or entire homes, including food from pantries or seasonal Christmas gifts.
 Find details below.

 Emergency financial assistance and cash grants in Santa Barbara County

 Catholic Charities - There is help for migrant workers, single mothers or the poor, and low-income families as well as immigrants.
 Santa Barbara Catholic Charities will help the low income with offering free food, clothing, energy bill help, and household items in an emergency.
 This may be free furniture, fans to cool a home, clothes for work and more.

 - Catholic Charities will be overseeing the prevention side of the rent and eviction assistance program by offering social services.
 When funding allows, they give rent payment or help with utility bills.
 Also, the Santa Barbara County area charity will be dealing with the task of placing homeless families or individuals in short or long term housing and also paying for rental security deposits or a couple months of rent.
 They also offer credit and debt counseling services.
 The numerous Catholic Charity locations include the following, as their are multiple churches.